Making Mining Safe and Fair: Artisanal Cobalt Extraction in the Democratic Republic of the Congo

 The World Economic Forum White Paper is an independent expert assessment based on Prof. Dorothee Baumann-Pauly’s review of three pilot projects that seek to formalize artisanal mining of cobalt in the Democratic Republic of the Congo (DRC).
 The paper identifies actions that can eliminate violations of human rights, particularly the use of child labor, and provides recommendations on how to integrate human rights standards into business practices.
 The findings of the paper are intended to inform future dialogue on the responsible sourcing of cobalt from the DRC.

-Download Making Mining Safe and Fair
+Download Making Mining Safe and Fair (PDF)

 Key Finding 1

 ASM production constitutes 15–30% of total cobalt production in the DRC.
 Human rights risks, including child labour, are greatly elevated in ASM operations.
 Yet ASM is often the sole form of livelihood for those in destitute local communities.
 Any efforts to develop responsible sourcing practices need to focus primarily on ASM operations, both on ASM sites and ASM activities that take place within large-scale industrial mining (LSM) concessions.
 Companies sourcing cobalt from the DRC must implement sustainable sourcing strategies that include the establishment of clear labour standards in line with the DRC’s mining code and a system to implement those standards.
 This formalization of ASM sites on LSM concessions will require a range of actions including: 1) fencing off mining sites with access controls; 2) introducing safety measures, as well as the mechanical preparation of open pits that do not require deep pits or tunnel constructions; and 3) involving one or multiple independent cooperatives of artisanal miners to oversee the implementation of safety standards and negotiations with the mining company.